DonConarch/Signals-and-Data-Autumn-2025-student/README.md

+# ISSUE FIXING BRANCH - Not for day-to-day exercise use!

+We use this branch to publicize the changes we make based on the [issues](https://github.com/02462-Signals-and-Data/Signals-and-Data-Autumn-2025-student/issues) students submit.
+Students should be able to see commits made based on their issues whenever they are addressed.

+<center><i>
+"Why not just commit those changes to the 'master' branch?"
+</i></center>

+Good point!
+The problem here is that, it would essentially break the `git pull --rebase --autostash` students usually use to pull week-to-week changes.
+Say if a student works on week 5 as part of the exercises, and this week recieves an issue-fixing commit.
+Next time a student wants to pull week-to-week changes, they'll have to manually address the merge conflicts in the weeks they have worked on, and that have recieved issue-fixing commits, and since this is done via rebase, the work is *extra cancerous*.

+Ideally, week-to-week changes that students are meant to pull after clonign the repository initially, should only add files, otherwise, they'll have to figure out how to do merge conflicts, and then they won't ever pass this course.

 # Signals-And-Data-Autumn-2025
 This repository contains the exercises for each week of the 02462 Signals and Data course at DTU for autumn 2025.